 Countries throughout the world have different visa requirements that can include extensive amounts of paperwork before granting you admission for tourism, work, or educational purposes.
 Visas can take up to several weeks for approval and cost a significant amount of money.

 You can visit the EU Travel Information & Authorization System website for the full list of countries that will require the authorization to travel to Europe.

-You will be required to apply for the ETIAS for any travel planned within the Schengen Zone after January 2021.
+You will be required to submit an ETIAS application for any travel planned within the Schengen Zone after January 2021.

 The European Travel Information and Authorization System will cover all 26 Schengen Zone countries located within Europe, that includes:

 No matter if you are traveling for vacation, business, medical reasons, or for transit reasons you will need to apply for the ETIAS.